 Rippling only occurs along the paths of a payment.

 For non-issuing accounts, rippling can be undesirable because it lets other users shift obligations between issuers of the same currency.
-Thus, the NoRipple Flag disables rippling on all trust lines by default, unless the account enables rippling by default by enabling the DefaultRipple flag.
+Thus, the NoRipple Flag disables rippling on incoming trust lines by default, unless the account enables rippling by default by enabling the DefaultRipple flag.

 Example of Rippling